kabirkhan/reconner/README.md

 Python 3.6+

-`reconer` is built on a few comprehensive, high-performing packages.
+`RecoNER` is built on a few comprehensive, high-performing packages.

 * <a href="https://spacy.io" class="external-link" target="_blank">spaCy</a>
 * <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic (Type system and JSON Serialization)</a>